YuriyBakutin/custom-icons-resolver/readme.md

 Resolver for the Vite config file is designed to create elementary vue components from custom svg icons.

+Vue 3 and Vue 2 versions are supported.

 _Vue custom component-icon using_ `vite-custom-icons-resolver` _examples:_

 ![Vue custom component-icon examples](img/svg-components.png)